khebbie/khebbie.github.io/_posts/2016-06-07-exit-on-error-in-bash.md

 ---
 layout: post
-title: exit on error in bash'
+title: exit on error in bash
 ---

 I have often cluttered my bash scripts with :